weld/core/README.md

 > $ mvn clean verify -Dincontainer -f jboss-tck-runner/pom.xml

 If you want to run a specific test you can use the -Dtest=<test_name> flag.
-For tck 1.2 use -DtckTest=<test_name>.
 For example

-> $ mvn clean verify -Dincontainer -f jboss-tck-runner/pom.xml -DtckTest=FireEventTest
+> $ mvn clean verify -Dincontainer -f jboss-tck-runner/pom.xml -Dtest=FireEventTest

 Will run all the tests defined in FireEventTest.java

-> $ mvn clean verify -Dincontainer -f jboss-tck-runner/pom.xml -DtckTest=FireEventTest.testInjectedEventAcceptsEventObject
+> $ mvn clean verify -Dincontainer -f jboss-tck-runner/pom.xml -Dtest=FireEventTest#testInjectedEventAcceptsEventObject

 Will only run testInjectedEventAcceptsEventObject.